Kristopher38/TIS-3D-workbench/API.md

 ### getPos(): {x: int, y: int, z: int}

-Returns the position of casing in the world (useful for figuring out the physical layout of casings)
+Returns table with the position of casing in the world (useful for figuring out the physical layout of casings) and fields `success` and `reason`, indicating whether the operation was successful and error reason (currently always succeeds).

 ### setCode(side: string, code: string): ok: bool, err: string|nil

 Replaces the code on an execution module at the specified `side` with `code`.
-Returns `true` if the operation was successful, otherwise `false` and error message `err`.
+Returns table with fields `success` and `reason`, indicating whether the operation was successful and error reason.

 ### updateMemory(side: string, data: table): ok: bool, err: string|nil